Hotels | Flights | Tours | Travel_Insurance

 Thai Boxing

-On the other side of Bangla Road at the junction with Rat-U-Thit.
-This is a new venue with real fights including some of the best local fighters, challengers from Bangkok and some foreign fighters.
+In patong, go to the end of Soi Sansabai and turn right on to the new road.
+The stadium is on your left.
+This is another new venue with real fights including some of the best local fighters, challengers from Bangkok and some foreign fighters.
 Check their billboard for the fight dates.
-Entrance is 800 baht.
+Entrance rates vary depending on the fight card but prices for foreigners start from 800 baht.

 Golf